cilium/design-cfps/cilium/CFP-43295-cilium-network-driver-dra.md

     the Kubernetes DRA plugin API, in a way that Pods that require a given network device can get scheduled on an appropriate node.
 - Cilium to be able to preconfigure such devices
-- Support SR-IOV VF assignment
+- Support SR-IOV VF assignment to pods

 ## Non-Goals